How BIM has influenced building and façade design?

 Here it is best to consider we have two separate approaches or two differing communities.
 The difference between these approaches is emphasized when focusing on the semantic meaning of created objects.

 Parametric design is almost exclusively oriented towards creating geometry.
-While this geometry is more and more tied to external analysis tools, to evaluate different performance criteria such as day-light availability or energy consumption, the process is inherently focusing on modeling.
+While this geometry is more and more tied to external analysis tools, to evaluate different performance criteria such as day-light availability or energy consumption, the process is inherently focusing on modelling.
 As such, the resulting geometry contains little information and is not so different from geometry created in traditional CAD systems: points, curves, and surfaces placed on layers.

-Fueled by the requirement for iterations, pioneering, and prototyping, parametric design has allowed engineers and designers to rethink their approach in numerous ways and introduce new and daring approaches which might otherwise have been dismissed.
+Fueled by the requirement for iterations, pioneering, and prototyping, parametric design has allowed engineers and designers to rethink their approach in numerous ways and introduce new and daring approaches that might otherwise have been dismissed.

 At the other side of the specter, BIM relies on a pre-defined semantic structure.
 All entities have a clear meaning and function.
 The culmination of the BIM structure is the Industry Foundation Classes (IFC), which describe all possible and foreseeable building elements in over 800 entities, 350 property sets, and over 100 data types.